Formatting Disk Managment

 That way you know everything’s good to go before you put your very precious data on it.

-Posted on March 18, 2017, in Formatting, Hardware, PC Storage, Random Rant, Tech, USB Flash Drives, Windows 10 and tagged 4GB limit on USB, can't copy more than 4GB, Disk Management, disk manager, exFAT, FAT32, Formatting, NTFS, PC problems, unable to transfer over 4GB to USB, usb drive file systems, USB Flash Drives.
+Posted on March 18, 2017, in Formatting, Graphics, PC Storage, Random Rant, Tech, USB Flash Drives, Windows 10 and tagged 4GB limit on USB, can't copy more than 4GB, Disk Management, disk manager, exFAT, FAT32, Formatting, NTFS, PC problems, unable to transfer over 4GB to USB, usb drive file systems, USB Flash Drives.
 Bookmark the permalink.
 Leave a comment.